nekoto-kun/python-samples/README.md

 1. `samples/rockyou.txt`: A text file containing a list of common passwords.
 2. `samples/user.sqlite`: An SQLite database file containing a table named `users` with columns `id`, `username`, and `password`.
+3. `samples/access.log`: A text file containing Nginx access logs.
+4. `samples/victim`: A directory containing files that are used for demonstrating encryption and decryption examples.